Geulhem: Places of interest

 Geulhemmergroeve tunnels near Geulhem, The Netherlands.

 Next to the Geulhemer watermill, which is now in use as a cafe, one finds themself in the environs of an underground network of corridors under the "Geulhemmerberg" hill.
 In the past, parts of this network were used as cave dwellings due to marl excavation.
 Part of the cave dwellings were restored and can be viewed on a group tour.
 At the entrance of the Geulhemmercave there is a marlstone statue of a 'block breaker' - the craftsman who, in the past, excavated blocks of marlstone with the help of primitive tools.

 In Geulhem there is also a romantic castle - Castle Geulzicht - which was built at the end of the nineteenth century and is now in use as a hotel.
 It was developed by the architect Henri Reek and commissioned by Zuyderhoudt; its design is in the English Neo-Gothic style.

-Geulhem is a much loved holiday destination due its closeness to the sloped woods and the availability of many different hotels.
+Geulhem is a popular holiday destination due its closeness to the sloped woods and the availability of many different hotels.